PrawiraSetya/Demo/README.md

 # Demo
-Demo REST API for Assesment
+This is a Demo for the assesment, make sure to download all the files included here!